-Households from which one or more participants consent to serial sampling will be visited approximately 1, 2, 3, and 4 weeks later (within a ±3 day window to allow for participant convenience and study workers availability), and then (depending on consent, Figure 2) two months after the enrolment visit and every month thereafter for one year (within a ±14 day window to allow for participant convenience and study workers availability).
+Households from which one or more participants consent to serial sampling will be visited approximately 1, 2, 3, and 4 weeks later, and then (depending on consent, Figure 2) two months after the enrolment visit and every month thereafter for one year or through to April 2022.
+To allow for participant convenience and study workers availability, visits should occur within equidistant windows around scheduled study timepoints, that is within a ±3 day window for the first three weekly visits, within a window of [-3,+16] days around the week 4 visit, or within a ±15 day window around the visits from months 2-12.
 One home visit will be made to each household at each of these timepoints, and all consenting participants in the household at the time of the home visit will be included - additional visits will not be made if one or more participant happens not to be present at the time of an individual visit.
 Such participants may however be included at subsequent visits.

-Subsequent visits will be scheduled through the call centre contacting the participant to make arrangement for a visit by the study workers, or directly with the household's study worker, and determining whether this will be a contact or a non-contact visit based on whether anyone in the household is symptomatic, self-isolating or shielding on the planned home visit date, or whether blood sampling is planned, or household preference.
+Subsequent visits will be scheduled through the call centre contacting the participant to make arrangement for a visit by the study workers, or directly with the household's study worker, and determining whether this will be a contact or a non-contact visit based on whether anyone in the household is symptomatic, self-isolating or shielding on the planned home visit date, or whether venous blood sampling is planned, or household preference.